 - increased our ability to report on all assets, Personal Protective Equipment (PPE) and consumable usage costs across our sites.

-We minimise the nuisance of dust from disturbing the local residents, businesses and general public, using Dust Suppression System, such as:
+We minimise the nuisance of dust from disturbing the local residents, businesses and general public, using Dust Suppression Systems, such as;

 - industrial water cannons;

-We also use Dust Suppression Systems to protect our Operatives from the inhalation of dust, such as:
+We use Dust Suppression Systems to protect our Operatives from the inhalation of dust.

-- using tools with on-tool or built-in dust extraction systems attached or working closely with the Hilti Design Team to ensure that the systems are effective, based on the practical use of the tool;
+- we use tools with on-tool or built-in dust extraction systems.
+We work closely with the Hilti Design Team to ensure that the systems are effective;

-- provision of the correct Respiratory Protective Equipment (RPE) and ensuring they attend rigorous Face-Fit Testing and Training on how to use and wear it correctly (all dust masks are of a minimum P3 filtration);
+- we provide the correct Respiratory Protective Equipment (RPE).
+We ensure our workforce attend rigorous Face-Fit Testing and training on how to use and wear the equipment correctly (all dust masks are of a minimum P3 filtration);

-- using aircubes and fans to direct fresh air through the site/building.
+- we use aircubes and industrial fans to direct fresh air through the site/building;

 - our partnership with Hilti ensures that we use the most up to date sound ergonomic equipment where possible;